 - music - including digital music, music production and music technology

 Additionally, certifications in Pro Tools and Wwise, certainly at level 1 but ideally level 2, are sought after.

 Alongside any academic qualifications it's essential that you have a portfolio and relevant work experience.

 - a love of and curiosity for sound

 - the ability to research and pitch your ideas to senior colleagues

 - an understanding of how sound works alongside other elements, including set, lighting, moving image, or an interactive virtual world

 - the ability to record in a studio and on location

-- the capability to mix in a variety of formats including Stereo Dolby Ames as well as spatial audio
+- the capability to mix in a variety of formats, including Stereo Dolby Atmos, as well as spatial audio

 - abilities in a range of post-production skills, including editing and mastering